 Welcome to the website of the author Jonathan Taylor.

-I am author of the novels Entertaining Strangers (Salt, 2012) and Melissa (forthcoming from Salt, late 2015), and the memoir Take Me Home: Parkinson’s, My Father, Myself (Granta Books, 2007).
+I am author of the novels Entertaining Strangers (Salt, 2012) and Melissa (Salt, 2015), and the memoir Take Me Home: Parkinson’s, My Father, Myself (Granta Books, 2007).
 My poetry collections are Cassandra Complex (Shoestring, 2018) and Musicolepsy (Shoestring Press, 2013); my short story collection is Kontakte and Other Stories (Roman Books, 2013 and 2014), and most recently Scablands and Other Stories (Salt, 2023).

 I am editor of the anthology High Spirits: A Round of Drinking Stories (Valley Press, November 2018), winner of the Saboteur Award 2019 for Best Anthology.
 I am editor of Overheard: Stories to Read Aloud (Salt, November 2012), winner of the Saboteur Award 2013 for Best Fiction Anthology.
 I am Series Editor of Stretto Fictions for Roman Books.

 You can contact me and see more details about me and my work here.

 I hope you enjoy exploring my site.
 Please do get in touch with any questions or comments about the site or my work.